- Best gas mileage in the U.S.

-The Toyota Prius is now in its third generation, and its fourth model year in its current hatchback body style.
-But it's new for 2013, in the sense that it's now a family--last year, the Prius liftback was joined by the Prius C hatchback and the Prius V wagon, as well as the Prius Plug-In Hybrid, thus spinning a sub-brand off from the original nameplate.
+The Toyota Prius is now four years into its third generation.
+But, it's also new for 2013, in the sense that it's now family of hybrids–last year, the Prius liftback was joined by the Prius C hatchback and the Prius V wagon, as well as the Prius Plug-In Hybrid, thus spinning a sub-brand off from the original nameplate.

 The five-door Prius Liftback is the core of the Prius lineup, and by far its best-selling member.
 Its high tail, vertical rear, split rear window, and overall profile make it an iconic and a shape that's been instantly recognizable since 2004.
 It's all in service of lowering the drag coefficient, to minimize the energy used to push it through the air at speed.
 It's the same look the Prius has worn since the 2010 model year, when it emerged as a slightly sleeker iteration of the green icon.
 There's not much need to change style, really, when you're the most fuel-efficient, gas-powered vehicle on the road--both the Prius and the Prius C are rated at 50 mpg combined by the EPA.Of all those versions, this review covers the Prius Liftback and Prius Plug-In Hybrid, which are all but identical from the exterior, with just a different badge and some tweaked trim here and there--and of course, a charge-port door on the right-rear fender.